apache/incubator-wayang/wayang-api/wayang-api-scala-java/README.md

 # Wayang scala-java API

-Blossom provides two options for performing multiple asynchronous tasks - `async` API and `multicontext` API.
+Wayang provides two options for performing multiple asynchronous tasks - `async` API and `multicontext` API.

 The above examples can be found in the `async.apps` package and the `multicontext.apps` package in wayang-benchmark.